-- 1. Press [=f].
-The Modifier Key status light turns on. - 2.
-Press the function key that the accent mark appears above.
-For example, press [F3] to type the umlaut (").
+- 1 Press =f.
+The Modifier Key status light turns on. - 2 Press the function key that the accent mark appears above.
+For example, press F3 to type the umlaut (").

 To type Press

 ^ (circumflex) F1

 ' (grave) F2

 " (umlaut) F3

-(acute) F4
+' (acute) F4

 ~ (tilde) F5

-To flush the accent mark from the keypad buffer without entering any key, press [-f] twice.
+To flush the accent mark from the keypad buffer without entering any key, press =1 twice.
 The Modifier Key status light turns off.

-- 3. There are three types of characters you can enter: - To accent a lowercase character, press the character.
-For example, press 🗚 to type the ä character. - To accent an uppercase character, press the key.
-Next, press the character you want to accent.
-For example, press and release the key, and then press to type the Ä character. - To type the accent mark by itself, press the → key.
+- 3 There are three types of characters you can enter: - To accent a lowercase character, press the character.
+For example, press A to type the ä character. - To accent an uppercase character, press the ress the character you want to accent.
+For example, press relate the key, and then press A to type the A character. - To type the accent mark by itself, press the \rightarrow key.